devflowinc/trieve/clients/python-sdk/docs/SemanticBoost.md

 # SemanticBoost

-Distance phrase is useful for moving the embedding vector of the chunk in the direction of the distance phrase.
-I.e. you can push a chunk with a chunk_html of \"iphone\" 25% closer to the term \"flagship\" by using the distance phrase \"flagship\" and a distance factor of 0.25.
+Semantic boosting moves the dense vector of the chunk in the direction of the distance phrase for semantic search.
+I.e. you can force a cluster by moving every chunk for a PDF closer to its title or push a chunk with a chunk_html of \"iphone\" 25% closer to the term \"flagship\" by using the distance phrase \"flagship\" and a distance factor of 0.25.
 Conceptually it's drawing a line (euclidean/L2 distance) between the vector for the innerText of the chunk_html and distance_phrase then moving the vector of the chunk_html distance_factor*L2Distance closer to or away from the distance_phrase point along the line between the two points.

 ## Properties